bubriks/katacoda-scenarios/deployment-testing/finish.md

 #Conclusion

-A/B testing is usualy done for small changes in order to reduce impact that multiple concurrent moddifications could have on each other.
+A/B testing is usually done for small changes in order to reduce the impact that multiple concurrent modifications could have on each other.
-When properly done it can help improve product without noticably effecting the customer, as most of the work is performed by tools, with developer simply specifying what must be done.
+When properly done it can help improve the product without noticeably affecting the customer, as most of the work is performed by tools, with the developer simply specifying what must be done.

 Thank you for using our tutorial and we hope you learned new something during it.